 First Order Logic Reading Guide

-For those not trained in mathematics, formal logical expressions are hard to decipher and to comprehend their meaning.
+For those not trained in mathematics, formal logical expressions are hard to decipher and comprehend.
 In this text, we have chosen a particularly compact symbolic form, in order to visualize more clearly the essential inferences that the expressions describe.

 However, all logical expressions can be brought into a sufficiently comprehensible linguistic form resolving the logical symbols by stereotype parts of speech when reading them.
 This works particularly well for short logical expressions.

-For more complex logical expressions, a very explicit linguistic form may become too extended, and the reader may again loose track of the overall meaning.
-Logical expressions use variables for items that are multiply referred, just as we use proper names.
-Sometimes, a natural language rendering may become more comprehensible when relative pronouns are introduced in order to connect such items within an expression in a more compact form.
-Also, the stereotype “instance of” can be replaced by “a”/”an”.
-Using the latter, we show below some less explicit versus more compact reading alternatives.
+For more complex logical expressions, an explicit linguistic form may become too extended, and the reader may again lose track of the overall meaning.
+Logical expressions use variables in different parts to refer to any item for which that part of the expression applies.
+Sometimes, a natural language rendering may become more comprehensible when relative pronouns (e.g. who, which, whose) are introduced in order to connect such items within an expression in a more compact form.
+Also, “instance of” can be replaced by “a”/”an”.
+Using the latter, we show below some more explicit versus more compact reading alternatives.

-In the following, we explain the (English) reading method by example of sample definitions from the CRM text.
-Instead of explaining the rules of correspondance between logical symbolism and parts of speech in words, we use blue to denote language stereotypes corresponding to FOL syntactic elements, red and green for variables, black for concept labels, and red for the “there exists” stereotype.
+In the following, we explain the (English) reading method by example of sample definitions from the CIDOC CRM text.
+Instead of explaining the rules of correspondance between logical symbolism and parts of speech in words, we use blue to denote phrases corresponding to FOL syntactic elements, red and green for variables, black for concept labels, and red for “there exists”.
 We expand the concept identifiers by the full labels.

 First example: the definition of P11.